-Community Therapy has been delivering Physiotherapy support since 2016.
 Community Therapy is registered with the APA, AHPRA and is an NDIS registered provider.
 Our clinicians hold their own public and professional indemnity insurance, possess current criminal record checks and working with children checks.

 We primarily help people improve their strength, mobility, balance and endurance and of course we help decrease and manage pain!

-The primary aim of the insurance schemes we operate under is to improve people’s capacity.
+The primary aim of the insurance schemes we operate under is to improve people’s functional capacity.
 Our Physiotherapists play a critical role in helping people improve their physical capacity.

 Step 1 – When you first call